MoShekaramiz/Tello_Edu_Surrogated_Wind_Fram/README.md

 ```

 ## output.py Instructions <a name="output.py-Instructions"></a>
 A livestream video is created during initialization of the drone unless manually set to False.
-The algorithm creates the Livestream class found in output.py The video stream can be started later by using the video() command found under the movement.py instructions.
+The algorithm creates the Livestream class found in output.py The video stream can be started later by using the [video()](#video()) command found under the [movement.py instructions](#movement.py-Instructions).
 The video stream is initialized to operate the Haar cascade detection algorithm and can also scan for QR codes in the frame.
-The easiest was to currently interact with the Livestream class in output.py is to use the get_video() command seen in the movment.py instructions which returns the Livestream class.
+The easiest was to currently interact with the Livestream class in output.py is to use the [get_video()](#get_video()) command seen in the [movement.py instructions](#movement.py-Instructions) which returns the Livestream class.
 Use the commands below to interact with the Livestream:

 | Function        | Inputs     | Result                            |
 | --------------- |:---------- | :-------------------------------- |